ipdk-io/networking-recipe/docs/clients/p4rt_perf_test.rst

       Default is one thread with the maximum limit being 8.

 * ``-o operation``
-      Mandatory arguments that specifies the operation to be performed.
+      Mandatory argument that specifies the operation to be performed.
       ADD(1) and DEL(2) are the currently supported operations.

 * ``-n number of threads``